Croatian Timed Text Style Guide

 - News tickers/banners from archive clips do not require subtitles unless plot-pertinent.

-- If two characters speak in one subtitle, use a hyphen without a space to denote the second speaker only, with a maximum of one character per line.
+- Use a hyphen without a space to indicate two speakers in one subtitle, with a maximum of one character speaking per line.

 -Pričekaj.
 Daj mi trenutak.